Heatblur-Simulations/f-4e-manual/src/general.rst

 Once ready, the laser is fired during track mode by pressing full action on the Antenna Stick.
 The status of the laser operation is indicated by the cues on the display being steady or flashing.

 The T0 cue indicates intention to fire the laser, while the TTG cue represents the outcome of the laser usage.
 The slant range measured by the laser is compared to the slant range computed based on INS and WRCS data.
-If it is not within ±20% of that value, it is rejected.
+If it is not within plus or minus 20% percent of that value, it is rejected.
 This is indicated by TTG flashing slow.

 The system can be forced to use the laser range regardless, by pressing the Reject/Override Button.